MixedRealityToolkit/MixedRealityToolkit-Unity/README.md

 For information on how the Mixed Reality Toolkit for Unity Project is governed, please read [GOVERNANCE.md](./GOVERNANCE.md).

-### Steering Committee
-At a high level, MRTK3 is governed by the Steering Committee.
+All projects under the Mixed Reality Toolkit organization are governed by the Steering Committee.
 The Steering Committee is responsible for all technical oversight, project approval and oversight, policy oversight, and trademark management for the Organization.
 To learn more about the Steering Committee, visit this link: https://github.com/MixedRealityToolkit/MixedRealityToolkit-MVG/blob/main/org-docs/CHARTER.md